48 Hours in Reykjavík: Top Things to Do

 After savoring your fill of homemade bread, tasty pastries, and freshly brewed coffee, it’s time to move on to your final adventure.

 For your final Icelandic tour, we recommend ice caving as it’s sure to get your blood pumping.
+Your experienced tour guide will provide all the education you need, as well as all the equipment, for your incredible trip.
 The tour only lasts three hours, which gives you plenty of time for one last adrenaline rush before you catch your flight.

 Once you’ve booked your ice caving tour, you’ll be collected in Reykjavík and brought to Vik, which is approximately two and a half hours away.
 Once you arrive at the designated meeting point, you’ll travel by Super Jeep to the foot of the amazing Kötlujökull Glacier.